 If a participant falls ill with Covid-19 symptoms while at program, they will be isolated from the rest of the group.
-Please ensure that you've provided two emergency contacts who are able to pick you up within 1 hour of being contacted, if needed.
+Please ensure that you've provided two emergency contacts who are able to pick you or your child up within 1 hour of being contacted, if needed.